 4.1.1 The Applicant has no formal role under the Regulation 32 process, as the duties prescribed by Regulation 32 in notifying and consulting with an EEA State(s) on potential transboundary impacts, lie with the Inspectorate, on behalf of the SoS as described above.

-4.1.2 However, in fulfilling these duties, the Inspectorate uses the information provided by the Applicant to assist in determining the potential for likely significant effects on the environment in other EEA States.
-To this end, the Applicant is requested to provide information to the Inspectorate to enable a view to be reached as to whether the development is likely to have significant transboundary effects on other EEA States.
+4.1.2 However, in fulfilling these duties, the Inspectorate uses the information provided by the Applicant to assist in determining the potential for likely significant effects on the environment in EEA States.
+To this end, the Applicant is requested to provide information to the Inspectorate to enable a view to be reached as to whether the development is likely to have significant transboundary effects on EEA States.
 Information about the potential for transboundary effects should be provided by the Applicant as part of:

 - The scoping request, if a scoping opinion is requested by the Applicant from the Inspectorate under Regulation 8 of the EIA Regulations, and